scigma/scigma/README.md

 * do all of the above for iterated maps, as well as Poincare maps and stroboscopic maps of ordinary differential equations.
+* do continuations from these steady states (with an interface to the AUTO continuation package)
 * automate these tasks with a simple scripting language or directly from Python
 * read the results back into your own Python programs